soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 1. **Multi-vocabulary thesaurus enrichment:** SoilVoc concepts are extended with `skos:exactMatch` and `skos:closeMatch` links to AgroVoc (via remote SPARQL) and ISO 11074 (via local TTL), producing a unified set of URIs per concept.
 2. **Multilingual concept labels:** Each concept collects labels in English, French, German, Italian, Spanish, and Dutch from all linked vocabularies, enabling matching against non-English keyword subjects.
 3. **URI-based exact match (priority):** If a subject carries a URI, the matcher looks it up against the combined URI set of each concept — a deterministic match that bypasses the fuzzy path.
-4. **Label-based fuzzy match (fallback):** If a subject has no URI, its label is compared case-insensitively against every concept label in every language using `thefuzz.fuzz.ratio`, with a threshold of 80.
+4. **Label-based fuzzy match (fallback):** If a subject has no URI, its label is compared case-insensitively against every concept label in every language with a threshold of 80.
 The best-scoring concept above the threshold wins.
-5. **Fuzzy score persisted:** Each fuzzy match stores its score in `metadata.keyword_match.fuzzymatch_score`, so reviewers can filter or audit low-confidence matches.
+5. **Fuzzy score persisted:** Each fuzzy match stores its score in the database, so reviewers can filter or audit low-confidence matches.
 6. **Prefix-number cleanup:** Labels prefixed with numbers (e.g. from hierarchical thesaurus codes) are stripped before matching.
-7. **Incremental processing:** Only subjects not yet present in `metadata.keyword_match` are queried and matched on each daily run.
+7. **Incremental processing:** Only subjects not yet processed are queried and matched on each daily run.
 8. **Planned — LLM/NLP review of borderline matches:** A future layer will re-evaluate fuzzy matches with scores between 80 and 100 using an LLM or NLP model, to separate true matches from near-misses that happen to score high on string similarity alone.

 ### Architecture